 The standby tenant needs to access the following system views:

-GV$OB_LOG_STAT: contains the servers in the primary tenant, the log sequence number (LSN) range of log streams for replicas, and the role information indicating whether a replica is a leader.For more information about the
+GV$OB_LOG_STAT: obtains the primary tenant's server list, the LSN range of log streams on replica services, and role information (such as whether a replica is a leader).For more information about the

-GV$OB_UNITSview, see GV$OB_UNITS.GV$OB_PARAMETERS: contains the metadata required for services, such as thecluster_idandtenant_idof the primary tenant.For more information about the
+GV$OB_UNITSview, see GV$OB_UNITS.GV$OB_PARAMETERS: queries the metadata required for services, such as thecluster_idandtenant_idof the primary tenant.For more information about the

-GV$OB_PARAMETERSview, see GV$OB_PARAMETERS.DBA_OB_ACCESS_POINT: contains information about the access portal.
-If the access portal changes during migration, replication, or disaster recovery of the primary tenant, the standby tenant automatically synchronizes the change without manual modification.For more information about the
+GV$OB_PARAMETERSview, see GV$OB_PARAMETERS.DBA_OB_ACCESS_POINT: obtains access point information.
+If the access point changes during primary-tenant migration, replication, or disaster recovery, the standby tenant detects the change automatically and you do not need to change it manually.For more information about the

 DBA_OB_ACCESS_POINTview, see DBA_OB_ACCESS_POINT.DBA_OB_TENANTS: contains the compatibility mode of the primary tenant.For more information about the